mengzaiqiao/mengzaiqiao.github.io/content/post/working-with-me/index.md

 ## PhD

-I will be taking 1-2 PhD students working on biomedical knowledge graphs, GNN, NLP and prompt engineering.
+I will be taking 1-2 PhD students working on biomedical knowledge graphs, LLMs, AI Agents and AI for Science.

 <!-- **My current PhD position for 2024 is full.** -->